-Ans) These are, Synchronous which is considered for the blocking functions and second is the Asynchronous which is generally considered for the Non-blocking ones.
+These are, Synchronous which are considered for the blocking functions, and the second is Asynchronous which are generally considered for the Non-blocking ones.

 In addition to this, Node.JS can be used for creating, reading, writing, as well as closing the files on the server.
 Some users often use it for the purpose of editing the data in the database.
 Moreover, it has applications when it comes to generating web page content.

-Ans) Generally, the existence of multiple threads leads to a system that is often loaded with the tasks that generally engage the precious cycles on the scheduling of thread.
+Generally, the existence of multiple threads leads to a system that is often loaded with the tasks that generally engage the precious cycles on the scheduling of threads.
 This is exactly what adds latency and imposes a strict upper limit on the scalability.

-Ans) Update package.json and change the version of the dependency which to be updated and run the following command.
+Update package.json and change the version of the dependency to be updated and run the following command.

 var Http = require(“http”)